Our Vision and Mission

 The Center has been led by five directors over the years, who have involved teams of professional staff, research associates, graduate students, and undergraduate students who contribute to the vision and mission of the center.
 While the projects that the Center has initiated and the publications that we have produced have evolved, our focus on reducing the harm and suffering from disasters by applying new knowledge has remained constant.

 21st Century Purpose: The Natural Hazards Center remains committed to creating a center of gravity for the hazards and disaster community.
-We care deeply about facilitating scientific- and practice-oriented connections because we recognize that we are all living at risk, we are all interconnected, and we all have a role to play in effectively responding to 21st century social and environmental challenges.
-Everything we do at the Center is informed by a justice and equity approach, and our core values are focused around our commitment to human dignity, collective well-being, scientific understanding, sustainable hazards mitigation, and environmental stewardship.
+We care deeply about facilitating scientific and practice-oriented connections because we recognize that we are all living at risk, we are all interconnected, and we all have a role to play in effectively responding to 21st century social and environmental challenges.
+Everything we do at the Center is informed by a justice and equity approach, and our core values are focused on our commitment to human dignity, collective well-being, scientific understanding, and sustainable hazards mitigation.

 Who We Are: Our Natural Hazards Center team currently includes a director, assistant director, professional staff, research associates, graduate student research assistants, and undergraduate research assistants.
 The work of the Center is guided by an advisory committee made up of partners from the public and private sectors and academia.
 To actualize our vision and mission and to fulfill our organizational purpose, we work closely with a variety of people, decision-makers, and organizations.

-Funding Support: The Center is funded by the National Science Foundation, Division of Civil, Mechanical, and Manufacturing Innovation (CMMI), Program on Humans, Disasters, and the Built Environment (HDBE) (Award #1635593) with curent and past supplemental support from:
+Funding Support: The Center is funded by the National Science Foundation, Division of Civil, Mechanical, and Manufacturing Innovation (CMMI), Program on Humans, Disasters, and the Built Environment (HDBE) (Award #1635593, Lori Peek, PI) with curent or past supplemental support from:

-In addition, Center faculty and researchers have contracts and grants from a variety of other federal agencies and nonprofit organizations.
+In addition to the Clearinghouse award through the NSF, we have contracts and grants from a variety of other federal agencies, nonprofit organizations, and philanthropic donors.